Understanding the FAFSA® Process for Parents

 You and your child will receive emails confirming that the FAFSA form has been processed.
 It takes about three days for the FAFSA form to be processed and sent to the school.

-You can check the application status online or by phone at 1-800-4-FED-AID (1-800-433-3243).
+Learn how to check the application status online.
+You can also check your application by phone at 1-800-4-FED-AID (1-800-433-3243).
 If you submitted a paper FAFSA form, you can check the status after it has been processed (seven to ten days from date mailed).

 After your child’s application is processed, he or she will receive the Student Aid Report (SAR).
 Review your child’s SAR to ensure his or her FAFSA information is correct and complete.
 If necessary, make corrections.